 They drop you off right at the door.
 You have no worries about finding your way in, they do it for you.

 Buses – The company has a partnership with Inka Express, the best bus company in the country, famous for its luxury buses.
 And I have to tell you, these are REALLY comfortable buses, they all have 40 semi-bed reclining seats and enough space for you to have a good night of sleep.

 As a very annoying person for bus travels, especially because of my scoliosis I can tell you, Peru Hop buses are way more comfortable than many other South American companies I already traveled with, who advertised the same quality of seats.

-Besides that, every seat has a blanket, not those piece of thin sheet here, I’m talking about real, good sized, warm blankets, those who you feel like wrapping yourself in, like shawarma.
+Besides that, every seat has a blanket, not those pieces of the thin sheets here, I’m talking about real, good-sized, warm blankets, those who you feel like wrapping yourself in, like shawarma.

 Now if you are worried about your urinary incontinence, don’t worry!
 There is a bathroom inside!
 And depending on the bus, there is a bathroom on each floor, so in some cases, you don’t even need to hold yourself all the way down, just go straight buddy!

 It’s a liquid bathroom though, not a solid one, so please, let’s not mess with everybody’s trip here!
 In the case of a calamity, just tell your guide, they will find you a suitable place, I promise.